-(1) rules regarding:

-- A) the qualifications necessary to obtain a license, including rules limiting an applicant's eligibility for a license based on the applicant's criminal history; - B) the scope of practice and standards of care and ethical practice for professional counseling, and - C) continuing education requirements for license holders.
+- (1) rules regarding: - A) the qualifications necessary to obtain a license, including rules limiting an applicant's eligibility for a license based on the applicant's criminal history; - B) the scope of practice and standards of care and ethical practice for professional counseling, and - C) continuing education requirements for license holders. - (2) a schedule of sanctions for violations of this chapter or rules adopted under this chapter.